lucask07/covg_clamp/README.md

 ### Modes
-**Electrode diagnositcs / calibration / system ID** Five relays are used to:
+**Electrode diagnositcs / calibration / system ID**

+Five relays are used to:

-1. Disconnect the electrodes from the active electronics (K2, K1),
+1. Disconnect the electrodes from the active electronics (relay K2, K1).
+Digital control signals: *P1\_E\_CTRL*, *P2\_E\_CTRL*
-2. Switch between active and passive clamp (U3),
+2. Switch between active and passive clamp (U3).
+Digital control signals: *P\_CLAMP\_CTRL*
-3. Connect calibration signals (ADC or DAC) to the electrodes.
+3. Connect calibration signals (ADC or DAC) to the electrodes (U4, U5).
+Digital control signals: *P1\_CAL\_CTRL*, *P2\_CAL\_CTRL*
+A logical high digital control signal closes the Ux relays.
+A logical high swicthes the Kx relays so that the electronics and electrodes are disconnected.

+**Calibration**
+When "calibrating" the electrode that is driven by a DAC signal or output along the ADC signal CAL\_ADC is programmable.
+This output multiplexing is set by DAC\_SEL[1..4] and ADC\_SEL[1..4].
+Via DAC\_SEL[1..4] an electrode can be connected to CAL\_DAC or GND.
+The ADC\_SEL[1..4] controls the signal that is connected to CAL\_ADC pin the options are (CAL\_SIG1, CAL\_SIG2, INAMP\_OUT, CC).

 **Clamping**

 - _Voltage clamp_: U1 drives the command voltage (CMD) to electrode P2.
 Nominal voltage clamp mode will have all 5 relays in nominal position (with 0 coil current).
-When in voltage clamp mode that current to P2 (as measured by the voltage across nets RF\_1 and P2) is output by the different ADC driver for 5 MSPS digitization.
-The settings for U22 (TMUX6136) are S1 = 1 so that the inamp output is buffered out to the 5 MSPS ADC; and S2 = 1 so that the instrumentation amplifier amplifies the voltage difference: (P2 - RF_1).
+When in voltage clamp mode the current to P2 (as measured by the voltage across nets RF\_1 and P2) is output by the different ADC driver for 5 MSPS digitization.
+The settings for U22 (TMUX6136) are S1 = 1 for  the inamp output to be buffered out to the 5 MSPS ADC; and S2 = 1 so that the instrumentation amplifier amplifies the voltage difference: (P2 - RF_1).
 The voltage feedback in voltage clamp mode can be enabled/disabled by the I/O expander siganl *FDBK* (*FDBK*=0 is disabled).

 - _Current clamp_: The board has a Howland current source that can be used to set the current to P2 based upon the CMD signal (requires A2=A1=A0=0).
 The output current can range from +/-0.26 nA (with a 1.22 mV CMD) to +/-2.1 uA (with a 10 V CMD signal).
-The current clamp amplifier has a shutdown pin which should be pulled up to disable the amplifier when in voltage clamp mode.
+To enable the current clamp either float or drive high the signal EN\_IPUMP.
 To shutoff the amplifier set EN\_IPUMP to a logical 0.
-When in current clamp mode the intent is that the 5 MSPS ADC measurement is of P1.
+When in current clamp mode the intent is that the 5 MSPS ADC measurement is of P1 (i.e. set current and measure voltage).
 This is accomplished by these settings for U22 (TMUX6136): S1 = 0 so that the P2 buffer output voltage is sent to the 5 MSPS ADC; and S2 = 0 so that the instrumentation amplifier amplifies P2 - 0 (RF_1 voltage will not make sense in this mode).
-In this mode the instrumentation amplifier output can be buffered out the CAL\_OUT line to a 1 MSPS ADC channel.
+In this mode the instrumentation amplifier output can buffer out the CAL\_OUT line to a 1 MSPS ADC channel.

 ### Adjustments for clamp stability
 The P2 signal is amplified and buffered before being fedback to the main clamp amplifier (U15 within feedback\_buffer).
+The stability of this loop varies depending upon the load presented by the cell under test, electrode electrical characteristics, and parasitic capacitive coupling between electrodes.
+The stability of this feedback loop can be adjusted by modification of the feedback buffer gain and by changing the capacitance of a lead compensator at the summing junction of the main amplifier (inverting terminal).

 **Feedback buffer gain**

-The feedback buffer is a non-inverting structure with an adjustable gain set by bits RF[1..4].
+The feedback buffer is a non-inverting structure with an adjustable gain set by I/O expander bits RF[1..4].
 The feedback resistor values are 3.01k, 12.1k, 30.1k, and 60.4k.
 The resistor from the inverting terminal to "ground" is 3.01k creating gains of

 - x2 = 1+3.01k/3.01k
 - x5